Lucas-TY/3461-project2/README.md

 # How to compile and run our program:

 1. change direction to current folfer
-2. run the server by typing `javac server/Server.java`in complile_java folder then typing "java server/Server.java 55555" (55555 is the port number)
+2. run the server by typing `javac server/Server.java`in complile_java folder then typing `java server/Server.java 55555` (55555 is the port number)
 4. run the client by typing `py client.py` in a separate command window
 5. give command in the command window of the client.py
 6. use `connect 127.0.0.1 55555` to connect to server